 If you're in the market for an iPad primarily for reading, you'll quickly notice there's a wide selection from which to choose.
-Our advice is to go with the newest model, the iPad Air (2019).
-Yes, it costs more than the iPad (2018).
-However, for this, you'll be ahead of the game when it comes to the latest technology.
+Our advice is to go with the latest iPad Air.

 Credits — The team that worked on this guide

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
 Penn State (go Nittany Lions) graduate here, also a huge fan of the New England Patriots.
 Thanks for reading. @bryanmwolfe